-Take a Vacation from Managing Your Websites With the Update Scheduler
+Take a Break from Managing Your Sites With the Update Scheduler

 It’s late on Friday night and your customer has to talk with you right now.
 They decided to make one last change for the week.
 One final update before going offline for the weekend.

 The customer calls you, begging for help right now.
 “Something went wrong with the site.
 Can you fix this for me now?“

 Before long, it’s the early hours of Saturday morning, and you’re still working.